aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 * Create an `api_util.js` file inside your `frontend/util` folder.
   * Inside this file, we'll define functions that make ajax requests fetching information from our rails api.
-* Export a function called `getAllPokemon` that returns a promise.
+* Export a function called `fetchAllPokemon` that returns a promise.
   * The function should make an AJAX request that will make a http request to our `PokemonController#index` endpoint.
   * Run `rake routes` to determine the appropriate url for this request.

-Next, define action creator to be called on success of `APIUtil#getAllPokemon`.
+Next, define action creator to be called on success of `APIUtil#fetchAllPokemon`.

 * Create a `pokemon_actions.js` file within your `frontend/actions` folder.
 * Export a constant called `RECEIVE_ALL_POKEMON` with the value `"RECEIVE_ALL_POKEMON"`